Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

 We begin with the definition of the Poisson boundary and \refbauthor{Kaim:AOM}'s criterion in \ref s.lemmas/.
-In order to present the proof of the original conjecture of \ref b.KV:announce/ in the briefest manner, we prove \ref t.finiteent/ in the special case that $\mu$ is simple random walk on $\lampg \wr \Z^d$ in \ref s.SRW/.
+In order to present the proof of the original conjecture of \ref b.KV:announce/ in the briefest manner, we prove \ref t.finiteent/ in \ref s.SRW/ in the special case where the $\mu$-walk is simple random walk on $\lampg \wr \Z^d$.
 We then prove the full \ref t.finiteent/ in \ref s.jumps/.
 As did \refbauthor{Erschler}, we consider other step distributions $\mu$ on $\lampg \wr \Z^d$; in \ref s.gen/, we extend her result to $d \ge 3$ and to $\mu$ having finite second moment.
-In this broader setting where generators can change lamps arbitrarily far from the location of the lamplighter, some technical condition is needed to ensure existence of the limiting lamp configuration, as discussed at the end of \ref s.gen/.
-In \ref s.meta/, we give some details about metabelian groups and similar groups and discuss our extensions to them.
+In this broader setting where generators can change lamps arbitrarily far from the location of the lamplighter, some technical condition is needed to ensure existence of the limiting lamp configuration, as discussed at the end of \ref s.gen/. \rl{One can also ask about infinitely generated base groups, $\baseg$; some of our results apply in that case: see Theorems \briefref t.not-semigp/ and \briefref t.finiteent-nonLiou/.} In \ref s.meta/, we give some details about metabelian groups and similar groups and discuss our extensions to them.

 \bsection{Preliminaries}{s.lemmas}